Beeswax body butter - super fast absorbing, nourishing, full of essential fatty acids, amazing!

 - sharp knife

-- after 5 minutes add essential oils and vitamin e oil (if using) and stir
+- after 5 minutes, add essential oils and vitamin E oil (if using) and stir

-- place bowl in the fridge for 25-30 min to let mixture cool down, but not fully harden
+- place bowl in the fridge for 25-30 min to let the mixture cool down, but not fully harden

 - let body butter rest and fully come to room temperature

-- let the mixture set overnight, come back the next morning and whip once more
+- let the mixture set overnight, come back the next morning, and whip once more

 - store away from heat and sunlight, make sure your hands are dry when applying body butter - introducing water will cause mold to form

-- clean up tip: beeswax can be a sucker to clean up, here's what I do: I reheat the nearly empty glass bowl in the water bath, wipe up the now melted mess with a paper towel and then attempt to clean the rest in hot soapy water
+- clean up tip: beeswax can be a sucker to clean up, here's what I do: I reheat the nearly empty glass bowl in the water bath, wipe up the now-melted mess with a paper towel and then attempt to clean the rest in hot soapy water

-Some fast absorbing or "dry" oils and butters include: mango butter, kokum butter, capuacu butter, rosehip seed oil, hazelnut oil, grapeseed oil and safflower oil
+Some fast-absorbing or "dry" oils and butters include: mango butter, kokum butter, capuacu butter, rosehip seed oil, hazelnut oil, grapeseed oil and safflower oil

-Ingredients you want to avoid: shea butter, coconut oil, olive oil, evening primrose and castor oil
+Ingredients you want to avoid: shea butter, coconut oil, olive oil, evening primrose, and castor oil

 Since there's no water in homemade body butter it doesn't require a preservative.
 To extend shelf life you could add a small amount of vitamin e oil.